Lane Center Staff

 Erin Brigham has taught Catholic theology and social thought at the University of San Francisco since 2008.
 She completed her PhD at the Graduate Theological Union with her dissertation on the implications of Jürgen Habermas's critical theory on ecumenical dialogue.
 Her current research focuses on theological questions that emerge in moments of dialogue especially ecumenism, contemporary Catholic ecclesiology, and religion in the public sphere.
 Recent publications include: See, Judge, Act: Catholic Social Teaching and Service Learning (Anselm Academic, 2013), Sustaining the Hope for Unity: Ecumenical Dialogue in a Post-modern World (Liturgical Press, 2012), “Women’s Voices as Critical Resources for Reading the Signs of the Times,” in The Church in the Modern World Fifty Years After Gaudium et Spes: Reading the Signs of the Times, Erin Brigham, ed.
 (Lexington Press, 2015), and “Women Religious and the Public Voice of Catholicism,” in The Journal of Feminist Studies in Religion, Vol 31/2 (2015).
 VIEW ERIN'S FULL PROFILE

-LO SCHIAVO CHAIR
+LO SCHIAVO FACULTY IN RESIDENCE

 Kimberly Rae Connor

 FACULTY CHAIR FOR MISSION INTEGRATION